Heart4sides/DigitalGarden/src/site/notes/Digital Garden/Four Gardens of Mine.md

 ---

+Recommended paths according to interest
+- Discover the mechanisms of this science
+	- Cognitive Functions --> Type Grid

 - [[CARDS/New Notes/Cognitive Functions\|Cognitive Functions]]
 - [[Digital Garden/The 16 archetypes\|The 16 archetypes]]
 - How to type using the [[ATLAS/Typology MOC/Type Grid\|Type Grid]]